seanstickle/greenjenny.com/_posts/2018-05-28-lets-write-quicksort-in-j.md

 J allows verbs to be defined [tacitly](http://www.jsoftware.com/help/primer/tacit_definition.htm):

 > In a tacit definition the arguments are not named and do not appear explicitly in the definition.
 The arguments are referred to implicitly by the syntactic requirements of the definition.
-You have already used several tacit definitions.

 J makes extensive use of [tacit programming](https://en.wikipedia.org/wiki/Tacit_programming), allowing the structure of the code to emerge more clearly.
 That’s a story for another time.